WONDERREEL is online entertainment tailored for big kids, their passions and their tastes.

 And with easy, intuitive tools, parents will be able supervise their children’s viewing–at whatever level makes sense to your family.

 That’s why we call WONDERREEL smart entertainment for kids.

 Planet WONDERREEL is Earth.
 But “Planet WONDERREEL” is a website where grownups who know and love kids can learn about WONDERREEL.

 WONDERREEL is unlike any other project in the history of children’s media.
 We’re making new uses of digital technology.
 We’re searching the world for terrific shows that otherwise might never be seen in the US.
 We don’t even care if they’re “hits”–as long as there are kids who find them fun, engaging, even rewarding.

 We’re not going to show ads to children.
 We’re not taking government money either.
 WONDERREEL will be supported by the families it serves, through paid subscriptions.
 So it’s important that moms, dads, grandparents and everybody who loves kids learn about our plans for this rich entertainment alternative.
 We hope “Planet WONDERREEL” is a move in that direction.

-TEAM WONDERREEL is the community of kids, families, filmmakers and friends committed to bringing kids 6 to 12 a diverse, stimulating option in online entertainment–the community that’s working to create WONDERREEL.
-Team members will enjoy a variety of special programs, starting this summer with a series of private online screenings called FirstWatch.
+TEAM WONDERREEL is the community of kids, families, filmmakers and friends committed to bringing kids 6 to 11 a diverse, stimulating option in online entertainment–the community that’s working to create WONDERREEL.
+And we’d love for you to join us.

 WONDERREEL is working with public broadcasters, producers and filmmakers on every continent to curate our collection.
 Most of our shows are beloved by children in the countries where they were made, whether broadcast on TV or shown in theaters.
 Many have been selected for major children’s film and television festivals.
 Quite a few are festival prize-winners.